greenBene/Transactional-YCSB/foundationdb/README.md

 #### Running on macOS

-To use the foundationdb binding on macOS, you need to copy the libfdb_c library to your current folde:
+To use the foundationdb binding on macOS, you need to copy the libfdb_c library to your current folder:

     cp /usr/local/lib/libfdb_c.dylib ./